How To Make Money With Crypto Arbitrage

 In many ways, crypto arbitrage is just like fiat or sports arbitrage.
 The main idea here is simple: you try to benefit from price differences for the same asset on different markets or exchanges.

 If you need a definition, Investopedia describes arbitrage as “the simultaneous purchase and sale of an asset to profit from an imbalance in the price.
 It is a trade that profits by exploiting the price differences of identical or similar financial instruments on different markets or in different forms.”

-In other words, buy low and sell high!
+In other words, buy low and sell high(er)!

 Cryptocurrency price differentials can be substantial across exchanges.
 It presents traders with a legit opportunity to take advantage of price inconsistencies.

-There are two distinct ways methods of crypto arbitrage:
+There are three distinct ways to do crypto arbitrage:

 1).
 Regular arbitrage, which refers to buying and selling the same digital assets on different exchanges with significant price differences.

 2).
 Triangular arbitrage, which involves price differences between three currencies on the same exchange.
 You try to take advantage of price differences through several conversions.
 For example, you buy BTC with USD, sell BTC to ETH, and convert ETH back to USD.

 3. Automated arbitrage.
 Some companies specialize in providing tools for automated crypto arbitrage.
 For example, one of the leaders in this niche is ArbiSmart, which provides a quick way to deposit funds, choose a plan, and reap the benefits of automated arbitrage trading.